All Episodes

 I think it's very inappropriate.

-You and I agree that it's inappropriate.
+You and I agreed that it's inappropriate.

-I don't know what you can do about it now, but it certainly doesn't seem to make sense that they pay billions of dollars to Russia, and now we have to defend them against Russia.
+I don't know what you can do about it now, but it certainly doesn't seem to make sense that they pay billions of dollars to Russia and now we have to defend them against Russia.

-We have always been able to unite around our to protect and defend each other because we are stronger together than two world wars on the Cold War folk.
+But the strength of NATO is that, despite these differences, we have always been able to unite around our war task to protect and defend each other because we understand that we are stronger together than apart.

-Um how can you be together when a country is getting its energy from the person you want protection against or from the group that you want protection?
+But how can you be together when a country is getting its energy from the person you want protection against or from the group that you want protection?

-I think what we have seen is not a you're just making Russia richer.
+I think what we have seen is that...

-Well, not dealing with Russia, you're making Russia richer.
+Well, not dealing with Russia.

-Well, I mean, how relevant is all of that to where we are today?
+I mean, how relevant is all of that to where we are today?

-Oh, but we're we're going to we're gonna go in there and we're gonna we're gonna what?
+it is so relevant oh but we're we're going to we're going to go in there and we're gonna we're gonna what You know, Pompeo put it right.

-You know, Pompeo put it right, he's on TV tonight, he said it on this program yesterday that Putin's gonna interrupt Biden's weak response as a green light to invade Ukraine.
+Putin's going to interrupt Biden's weak response as a green light to invade Ukraine.

 You know, Russian invasion of Ukraine would not be the largest military action since World War II.

-Certainly sounds plausible, except there's one big problem, and that would be in 56, then Soviet Union, the Soviet Union under Nick uh under Nikita Khrushchev put down the Hungarian revolution, and Hungary is considerably further away from Russian territory than Ukraine.
+The Biden White House has been claiming over the last few weeks that this invasion would be the largest operation of its kind, but with 190,000 Russian troops amassed along the Ukraine border, certainly sounds plausible, except there's one big problem, and that would be in 1956, then the Soviet Union, the Soviet Union under Nikita Khrushchev, put down the Hungarian Revolution, and Hungary is considerably further away from Russian territory than Ukraine.

-Financially, because we're not doing our job, because the climate change cult alarmists have taken over the entire Democratic Socialist Party.
+European leaders disagree with Biden over whether Russia has invaded Ukraine because they're dependent on Russia financially, because we're not doing our job because the climate change cult alarmists have taken over the entire Democratic Socialist Party.

 Now, am I saying that we should get involved in any type of war?